Virginia Schau: Early life

 Virginia Margaret Brown was born in Sacramento, California, one of the two daughters of Henry R. and Mable L. (Masters) Brown; Mr. Brown ran a grocery in Sacramento.
 Virginia graduated from Sacramento High School in 1933 and then attended college at the University of the Pacific in Stockton, California, receiving a Bachelor of Music in 1937 and a Bachelor of Arts in 1941.
 She was also a member of the national music sorority Mu Phi Epsilon.

-At the outbreak of World War II, Virginia Brown worked to support the war effort, and by mid-1942 was the acting head of the Mail and Records Division of the U.S. Chemical Warfare Service for the San Francisco Procurement District.
+At the outbreak of World War II, Virginia Brown worked to support the war effort and by mid-1942 was the acting head of the Mail and Records Division of the U.S. Chemical Warfare Service for the San Francisco Procurement District.
 On April 19, 1942, Virginia married First Lieutenant Gilbert Burton Doolittle, U. S. Army at the Presidio in San Francisco, California.
-Promoted to Captain, Gilbert Doolittle would be killed on February 1, 1945, in the Battle of Luzon as the Allies fought to retake the Philippines.
-Captain Doolittle's remains would be returned to the United States and in 1948, he would be buried at Arlington National Cemetery.
-On May 22, 1949, in San Joaquin County, California, Virginia Doolittle married Army veteran Walter Miller Schau, a "cost accountant" for the Standard Oil Company in San Francisco, and moved to the town of San Anselmo, California.
+Promoted to captain, Gilbert Doolittle would be killed on February 1, 1945, in the Battle of Luzon as the Allies fought to retake the Philippines.
+Captain Doolittle's remains would be returned to the United States and in 1948 would be buried at Arlington National Cemetery.
+On May 22, 1949, in San Joaquin County, California, Virginia Doolittle married Army veteran Walter Miller Schau, a "cost accountant" for the Standard Oil Company in San Francisco and moved to the town of San Anselmo, California.

 "Rescue On Pit River Bridge"

 On May 3, 1953, at the opening of the fishing season along the upper Sacramento River, Walter and Virginia Schau decided to take her parents, Mr. and Mrs. Brown, out for a day of fishing.
 Virginia Schau brought along a Brownie camera that her sister had given to her some years back, although she said later: "I'm the kind of person who always takes a camera on a trip and never takes a picture."
 This had been the first time she had picked up the camera in over a year, the previous Mother's Day, and there were still two exposures left on the roll.

-The Schaus and the Browns were driving on a two lane road approaching the Pit River Bridge north of the town of Redding, California, behind a semitrailer from Portland, Oregon, carrying fruits and vegetables.
+The Schaus and the Browns were driving on a two-lane road approaching the Pit River Bridge north of the town of Redding, California, behind a semitrailer from Portland, Oregon, carrying fruits and vegetables.
 As the truck started over the bridge, the truck driver, Paul M. Overby, and his helper, Henry Baum, both of Portland, soon determined that something was wrong with the steering mechanism, but before they could stop, the steering failed.
 Overby lost control of the truck, which smashed through the bridge's steel railing.